 Suzy Cato (Suzy & Friends)

-Suzy Cato (Suzy & Friends) released the above review on our book.
-10-year-old Mila gives a full review and tells us what the book taught her.
+Ten year Mila gives a full review and tells us what the book taught her.
 "I did learn that I now don't think I will buy any animal tested products," said Mila.
-Watch the full review via the link above!
+See the full review below.

 “The Six-Foot Rats, with its delightful illustrations, introduces children to the important issue of animal testing without giving them nightmares.
 I highly recommend this imaginative and informative book.”- Jane Goodall, PhD, Founder of the Jane Goodall Institute and UN Messenger of Peace.